Aggregate accidents by ward

 With ArcGIS Insights, you can create maps and charts to simultaneously analyze spatial and nonspatial data.
 By exploring a workbook of the completed analysis for this lesson, you'll learn how maps and charts interact with one another in Insights.

-- Open the Cycling collisions in Ottawa, Canada story map.
+- Open the Cycling collisions in Ottawa, Canada workbook.

-This story map was created using the ArcGIS Insights workbook that you'll create later in this lesson.
+This workbook was created based on the analysis that you'll perform later in this lesson.
 It has two tabs, Collisions by ward and Collisions by route type.
 The first tab includes a map of Ottawa and a chart containing both bars and a line (a combo chart).
 The map shows the proportion of collisions involving cyclists in each ward.
 Darker colors indicate wards with a higher proportion of collisions involving cyclists.

 - Click the first entry in the legend.